Introduction

 Relevant UNECE work:

-Professor Carin Holroyd Professor Ken Coates In this episode, Professor Carin Holroyd and Professor Ken Coates, both from the University of Saskatchewan, will explore the nature, implications, potential and risks of the government’s policy in digital economy.
-Based on the author’s publication The Global Digital Economy: A Comparative Policy Analysis, governments still tend to underestimate and misunderstand the economic potential of the digital content sector due to the old mindsets about the traditional industrial economy.
-Governments still may not know how to support digital content companies – although this is changing in the light of the successes of Apple, Google, Amazon, Meta, and the like.
-As our guests show, experiences from the frontrunners in East Asia – most notably from Japan, South Korea, Malaysia, Singapore – provide fascinating opportunities to take a closer look at a public use of digital technologies and to consider government policies and efforts to expand the sector.
+In this episode, Professor Carin Holroyd and Professor Ken Coates, both from the University of Saskatchewan, will explore the nature, implications, potential and risks of the government’s policy in the digital economy.
+Based on the author’s publication, The Global Digital Economy: A Comparative Policy Analysis, governments still tend to underestimate and misunderstand the economic potential of the digital content sector due to their old mindsets about the traditional industrial economy.
+Governments still may not know how to support digital content companies – although this is changing in light of the successes of Apple, Google, Amazon, Meta, and the like.
+As our guests show, experiences from the frontrunners in East Asia – most notably from Japan, South Korea, Malaysia, Singapore – provide fascinating opportunities to take a closer look at the public use of digital technologies and to consider government policies and efforts to expand the sector.

 Episode is available on: